enylvia/blog-site/content/_index.md

 ### WELCOME guest!

 Hello, I am Aditya Permadi, but you can call me Adit.
-Currently, I am serving as a dedicated backend developer at PT Digital Nayaka Abhinaya.
+Currently, I am working as a dedicated backend developer at PT Digital Nayaka Abhinaya.

 * 🌍  I'm based in Indonesia(Pontianak/Jakarta)